testdouble/test_data/README.md

    tests (e.g. audit logs), you might consider either of these options:

-    * Add those tables to the `config.non_test_data_tables` configuration array, where they'd still be committed to git, but wouldn't loaded by your tests
+    * Add those tables to the `config.non_test_data_tables` configuration array, where they'd still be committed to git, but won't loaded by your tests

-    * Exclude data from those tables entirely by adding them to the `config.dont_dump_these_tables` array, but be sure to validate that you can reinitialize your `test_data` database without them using `test_data:load`
+    * Exclude data from those tables entirely by adding them to the `config.dont_dump_these_tables` array

 3. If the dumps are _necessarily_ really big (some apps are complex!), consider looking into [git-lfs](https://git-lfs.github.com) for tracking them without